Rade58/insta_pwa_cloneW/README.md

 - yarn dev:multi:serviceworker:pwamanifest

-## For generating (copying) favicon.png TO dist, 'copy-webpack-plugin' is used
+## For generating (copying) favicon.png TO dist, 'copy-webpack-plugin' (I'L LSTOP USING THIS PLUGIN) is used

 [copy-webpack-plugin](https://github.com/webpack-contrib/copy-webpack-plugin)